-All comments received will be forwarded to an Independent Examiner who will be appointed to examine the content of the Plan.
-All comments received will be in the public domain.
+All comments received were forwarded to an Independent Examiner appointed to examine the content of the Plan.
+All comments received are in the public domain.

-Many of the policies contained within this document have been underpinned by the

-Character Appraisal work.
+Many of the policies contained within this document have been underpinned by the Character Appraisal work.
 The Character Appraisal is intended to be supporting evidence for the JNP policies and they are designed to be read together.
 The appropriate policies cross reference to the Character Appraisal.